 Key Ingredients and Substitutions

-Frozen Strawberry Daiquiris are simple to make with just a few key ingredients so there is no reason to ever buy a frozen mixer again.
+Frozen strawberry daiquiris are simple to make with just a few key ingredients, so there is no reason to buy a frozen mixer again.

 The full ingredient list and measurements are listed in the printable recipe below.

 - Rum: Daiquiris are made with white rum.
-There is no reason to splurge on the expensive stuff since it is getting mixed with berries and lime but we would also suggest that you not cheap out.
+There is no reason to splurge on the expensive stuff since it is mixed with berries and lime, but we would also suggest you do not cheap out.
 Buy a mid-priced, good rum.

 - Strawberry Simple Syrup: We use homemade strawberry simple syrup instead of regular simple syrup or another sweetener like agave.
-It adds additional strawberry flavor to make this the best frozen strawberry daiquiri.
-In a pinch, you can substitute agave nectar or store-bought simple syrup for the strawberry simple syrup.
+It adds additional strawberry flavor to make this the best-frozen daiquiri.
+Still, in a pinch, you can substitute agave nectar or store-bought simple syrup for the strawberry simple syrup.

 - Lime: It isn’t a daiquiri without the lime.